FriendsOfREDAXO/rexstan/README.md

 If you use rexstan with [docker-redaxo](https://github.com/FriendsOfREDAXO/docker-redaxo) you might need to set the /tmp folder writable.
 Open the docker console and run: `chmod 777 -R /tmp && chmod o+t -R /tmp`

+## PHP Memory consumption

-It may be that there is not enough memory available.
-Therefore, the PHP memory limit should be increased.
+If you encounter problems with memory consumption, the PHP memory limit should be increased.

+Set the PHP Memory limit in php.ini to: `memory_limit = 256M` or more

+**For REDAXO Docker Image**

 Open the Docker console and set the new memory limit with :
 `printf 'memory_limit = 256M\n' >> /usr/local/etc/php/conf.d/uploads.ini \`

+Restart the container

 ## 💌 Support rexstan